 It’s natural during conflicts to feel you have to prove that you’re right, but this only escalates things.
-One party may give in, but it will be at the expense of wasted time, energy, and morale.
-However, a surprising thing happens when you take the opposite approach.
+One party may give in, but it will be at the expense of wasted time, energy and morale.
+However, a surprising thing happens when you take an alternate approach.

 C-Suite collaboration is the need of the hour.
 In a fluctuating world, where change is the only constant, if the C-Suite can’t forge solutions quickly and cohesively, their organizations will suffer.
 Many structural and organizational solutions have been proposed to make the C-Suite more impactful and nimble.
 But do these solutions help advance the Chiefs’ ability to make quick “high-impact decisions”?

 Social media can be a powerful leadership tool for communicating values and value propositions in a way that can be quickly heard and spread, through the modern media landscape.
 Executed randomly, emotionally and at a surface level, social media can lead to many missteps, misdeeds and significant mishaps.
 But when done from a place of purpose, wisdom, love, growth and self-realization—from what we call Inner Mastery—social media can quickly move hearts, minds—and markets—like no other tool we’ve ever had before.

 We live in a world where education and training are getting increasingly automated in a quest for convenience.
 But what are we losing as automation takes over?
 In a new article in Fast Company, IPL's Senior Director of Research, Josh Davis, reveals four steps from the science of learning in which human touch remains necessary to yield better L&D results and value over time.